JulienSchoener/travelplanner/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details shortly.